marstonmusicinfo@gmail.com

 Just before Christmas the hugely talented playwright and master of storytelling Frome based actor Pip Utton, brought Charles Dickens' “A Christmas Carol,” to life.
 An amazing, atmospheric performance.

-In December John Kirkpatrick delighted us with his hugely entertaining and joyful Christmas Show, 'Carolling and Crumpets'.
+In December 2022 John Kirkpatrick delighted us with his joyful Christmas Show, 'Carolling and Crumpets'.
 A sold-out event with John's original songs and carols including gems such as his granny's Christmas pudding recipe put to music.
 Thank you John.
 It was a wonderful performance.

-The Band of Pilgrims provided a great performance and then we were treated to a wonderful choral concert by the Wells Cathedral Choristers.
-In its 250 year history, the church has rarely, if ever, heard such a glorious sound.
+In 2023 The Band of Pilgrims provided a great performance and then we were treated to a wonderful choral concert by the Wells Cathedral Choristers.
+In its 250 year history, the church will have rarely heard such a glorious sound.
 During the 2023 Frome Festival Ninebarrow, a well known Dorset folk duo, impressed the audience with their mix of reworked traditional folk songs and original music.

 Upcoming Events